discoimp/orbslam3_docker/README.md

 # ORB_SLAM3 docker

-This docker is based on ros melodic ubuntu 18.
+This docker is based on ROS noetic on ubuntu 20.04.

-There are two versions available:
-- CPU based (Xorg Nouveau display)
-- Nvidia Cuda based.
+This page only runs the CPU version of the original github.

 To check if you are running the nvidia driver, simply run `nvidia-smi` and see if get anything.

 Based on which graphic driver you are running, you should choose the proper docker.
-For cuda version, you need to have [nvidia-docker setup](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) on your machine.

 ---